Connect with us

 • In welcoming visitors into one’s house, only the host has the right to break the kola, except for his uncles from the maternal home.
 The uncle may choose to allow him the honor to break the kola nut as the case may be.

 • Amongst all the kola nuts, is Oji Ugo, which is unique and sacred to Ndi Ìgbò.
 Oji Ugo is significant because of its spiritual benefits to the Ìgbò.
 It is said that, Oji Ugo anaghi asu ahia.
-That is to say that, when offered to any spirit, the spirit heeds any solicitation of human’s, given that the person is unsullied.
+That is to say that, when offered to any spirit, the spirit heeds any solicitation of humans, given that the person is unsullied.

 The rituals involved in kola nut have stood the test of time and have also survived Western colonization.
-It is, without doubt, to assert that this solemn seed will remain a treasured part of the Ìgbò heritage till generations to come.
+It is, without doubt, to assert that this solemn seed will remain a treasured part of the Ìgbò heritage for generations to come.

 This Piece Was Written By Chidera Oti and Edited By Chuka Nduneseokwu